Intrinsic Nernst Effect from Berry Curvature in Superconductors

-T.-C.H. acknowledges the support from Department of Energy Basic Energy Science Award No. DE-SC0024291 for tuning Berry curvatures in superconductors with spin-orbit-couplings as well as activating Nernst effect with external fields.
+\textit{Acknowledgments---} T.-C.H. acknowledges support from Department of Energy Basic Energy Science Award No. DE-SC0024291 for tuning Berry curvatures in superconductors with spin-orbit-couplings as well as activating Nernst effect with external fields.
 Y.-T.H. acknowledges support from Department of Energy Basic Energy Science Award No. DE-SC0026108 for identifying experimental signatures of topological superconductors.
-C.X. thanks the support by Start-up funding from Fudan University.
+C.X. acknowledges support from the start-up funding from Fudan University and National Natural Science Foundation of China (12574114).

+\textit{Data availability---} There are no publicly available research data or software supporting this manuscript.
+Requests for further information or data should be sent to the authors. \cite{Oh2024,Xiao2012}

 \begin{widetext}